Vegetables and herbs from traditional market gardeners

 Brenda sends out a weekly list of available produce and takes orders by email.
 Simply email your order to Brenda and she’ll have your order ready for payment and collection on Sunday.

-You will find Allan and Brenda at the Alnda Farm stall outside the pavilion at the Adelaide Farmers’ Market every Sunday.
+You will find Alan and Brenda at the Alnda Farm stall outside the pavilion at the Adelaide Farmers’ Market every Sunday.